VASANTHAKUMAR8/SDLC_DEMO_Team_16/1_Requirement/readme.md

 - Ground

+** Software requirements
+- Proteus (for circuit diagram and simulation)
+- Keil uVision5 IDE (for c code)

 ## **Parking System**
 This system is purely a part of automation sector.
 In this mechanism we can operate a parking system without any human surveillance.
 By using some essential componets we can automate our parking area.